LCC-CIT/CS123-CourseMaterials/LectureNotes/CS123-Topic06-2-PromptEngineering.md

 3. **Provide Examples**:

-   - **Example**: “Generate a short story about a robot learning to paint.
-Example: ‘Once upon a time, in a small workshop, there was a robot named Artie who loved colors…’”
+   - **Example**: “Generate a short story about a robot learning to paint, for example: ‘Once upon a time, in a small workshop, there was a robot named Artie who loved colors…’”

    - **Result**: The AI uses the example to generate a coherent and creative story.